seshachalam-yv/etcd/etcdctl/README.md

 ```
 ### DIAGNOSIS <subcommand>

-`diagnosis` collects a set of troubleshooting details from every endpoint and
+`diagnosis` collects a set of troubleshooting details from every endpoint.
+The
-optionally analyses an etcd data directory when `--offline` is specified.
-The command runs several plugins including membership checks, endpoint status,
+command runs several plugins including membership checks, endpoint status,
 serializable and linearizable reads and a small metrics snapshot.

 #### Example